claudioametrano/metab_db/solutions/solution.md

 **TASK 4**
 Check the 16S primer used!
 Other software are able to use degenerate primer sequences to detect primers.
-Fastp can detect primer but we would need to create all the possible combination from the degenerate sequence.
+Fastp can detect primer but we would need to create all the possible combinations from the degenerate sequence.

 **TASK 5**
 ```bash